Wheatland County, Alberta: Education

 Wheatland County is part of the Golden Hills School Division.

 There are two schools within Wheatland County boundaries: Carseland School (elementary), and Wheatland Crossing School (K-12).

 Carseland School is one of the oldest schools in the region.
 It was originally built in 1930 then rebuilt in 1993.
 It serves the hamlet of approximately 700 people as well as the surrounding rural area.

 The Wheatland Crossing School is located in rural Wheatland County and serves students living in Rockyford, Rosebud, Standard, Cluny, Gleichen, Hussar, and east Wheatland.
 The official grand opening for Wheatland Crossing took place on September 26, 2017.

 Located in Strathmore, Alberta, there are additional schools belonging to the Golden Hills School Division.
 There are three elementary schools (Wheatland, Westmount, and Brentwood), one junior high school (Crowther Memorial Junior High School), and one high school (Strathmore High School).
 In 2018, a new regional K-12 school (George Freeman) opened and will be serving Strathmore and rural Wheatland County students.

 Christ the Redeemer Catholic School Division also provides education services to the region with a K-6 School (Sacred Heart Academy) and grade 7 to 12 school (Holy Cross Collegiate) in Strathmore.

 In September 2008, Trinity Christian Academy opened at the former Covenant Bible College property in Strathmore.
 Trinity Christian is a Christian school providing Kindergarten through grade 9 and is publicly funded.

 Economy

 The economy of Wheatland County is dominated by agriculture and the oil and gas industry.

 There are two industrial areas in the county.

 In August 2022, De Havilland Canada (DHC) had to decommission its Downsview, Toronto, manufacturing facility, as the underlying land had been sold for redevelopment.
 Previous plans to build new facilities in Calgary had fallen through, and In August 2023, the regulatory approval process was still underway, and DHC updated its plans to say that it would restart production of its primary product, the Dash 8 Q400, in Wheatland County by no later than 2033.
+On 15 May 2025, De Havilland Canada conducted a groundbreaking ceremony on the field, which was attended by company leaders as well as representatives from the Government of Canada and the Government of Alberta.
+The field is located within the county 11 miles west of the town of Strathmore.

 The Infinite WC is the economic development brand for Wheatland County.